 In 2021, 42% of developers choose Flutter for building apps while 38% choose React Native.
 Hybrid apps are undoubtedly the best solution for businesses that want a presence on both iOS and Android.
 They’re growing fast, and it looks like they’ll be ruling the mobile app development industry for all the right reasons—less costly, less time to build, no need for different teams/varying skill sets, and many more to name.

-Today, we’ll walk you through a detailed guide to answer the question: which is better for development in 2023: React-Native vs Flutter?
+Today, we’ll walk you through a detailed guide to answer the question: which is better for development: React-Native vs Flutter?
 Hopefully, by the end of this guide, you’ll have a solid understanding of the two, as well as their pros and cons.

 Let’s begin with a glance at the two perfect mobile app frameworks in cross-platforming development.
 Flutter and React Native both have a plethora of features, and open-source frameworks, and are powerful enough to create almost any application.